maxwelldorliea/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo "Best School" > \\\*\\\\"'\"Best School\"\\\'"\\\\\*\$\\\?\\*\\\*\\\*\\\*\\\*\:\) -- create a file with this long and content Best School

 ls -la > 8-cwd-state --- writes into the file ls-cwd-content the result of the command ls -la.
 If the file ls-cwd-content already exists, it should be overwritten.
 If the file ls-cwd-content does not exist, create it.

+tail -n 1 >> iacta  -- duplicates the last line of the file iacta